schrodingersket/keycloak-oauth2-ssl-testbed/README.md

 p: admin
 ````

+Note that the internal database is deleted after the Docker container is shut down (as any good
+testbed should do :), so any changes you make in the UI will not persist across restarts.
+You can
+change this behavior by removing the `--rm` flag in the Docker run command in `run.sh`.

 ### Testing with Insomnia

 Now that you have a fully-functional OAuth2 server configured with SSL running, let's test it out!